-Our vision is to ensure all students access to rigorous, compelling curricula that is aligned with the Common Core Learning Standards and NYS subject-area standards and fosters active learning resulting in high levels of engagement, thinking and learning.
+At Fordham Leadership we will ensure all students access to rigorous, thoughtful curricula that is aligned with the Common Core Learning Standards and NYS subject-area standards while also fostering active learning resulting in high levels of engagement, thinking and learning.
 Along with rigorous curricula, effective instruction must be ensured in each classroom to deliver the curricula with fidelity and to meet diverse student needs.
-To accomplish this we will adopt ELA and Math curricula from Engage New York, WiTsi writing exercises embedded within Engage NY units (developed by the Renewal Team), New Visions Social Studies and NYC Core Science Curricula.
+To accomplish this we will adopt curricula from Engage New York, WiTSI writing exercises embedded within Engage NY units (developed by the Renewal Team) and New Visions.
 These curricula are aligned and inclusive to the Common Core Learning Standards.
+Teacher teams meet 1-2 times per week to align performance tasks to the CCLS and analyze student work.
+WiTSI and Teachers College consultants will also work with teacher teams and administration to ensure our curriculum is CCLS aligned.